Burrata Salad with nectarines, summer tomatoes, fresh basil, creamy burrata cheese and a balsamic vinaigrette dressing.Â

 - Season the plates with sea salt and pepper.

-- In a bowl whisk the dressing ingredients together and spoon it over the salads.
+- In a small bowl, whisk the dressing ingredients together, then spoon it over everything.

 - Serve immediately.